ghc-proposals/ghc-proposals/proposals/0000-branch-prediction-hints.rst

 - A weight of 0 means "negligible probability, but not impossible."
 This is a candidate for cold-code placement.

-- If any alternative in a case expression has a ``WEIGHT`` pragma, all alternatives without an explicit weight receive a default weight equal to the midpoint of the lowest and highest specified weights.
-For example, if two alternatives have weights 1 and 2000, unannotated alternatives receive ``(1 + 2000) / 2 = 1000`` (integer division, rounding down).
+- If any alternative in a case expression (or any clause in a function definition, or any guard in a guard group) has a ``WEIGHT`` pragma, **all** alternatives/clauses/guards should have one.
+Partial annotation triggers ``-Wincomplete-branch-weights`` (enabled by default).
+Weights are relative -- a weight only has meaning in relation to the other weights in the same case, so partial annotation is inherently ambiguous.

+  When partial annotation is detected, **all weights are dropped** and the case expression proceeds as if no alternative had a ``WEIGHT`` pragma.
+  This means heuristic inference at ``CoreToStg`` may still apply (e.g. bottoming-alternative or recursive-call heuristics), but the explicit annotations are discarded.
+Annotate all branches to retain your weights.

 - Weights are stored as ``Word32``.